 When it comes to styling the Ficus Benjamina, why not go for something like a Kalanchoe Thyrisifolia and Crassula.
 The smaller sizes and different shaped coloured leaves will create a lovely mix.
+If you are looking for some colour, why not place a Mini Pink Kalanchoe in your living space?
 At the same time, these won’t distract from the Ficus taking centre stage and being the main statement!

 Boston Ferns remind us of walks in the woods with bluebells and a plethora of wildflowers popping up around them.
 This makes them an ideal plant to create a natural, Spring-like feel in your home.
 They have such great volume as their feathery leaves grow out at all angles and will cascade down, looking simply beautiful.
 This means they give a fantastic pop of green to any space!
 The Boston Fern is relatively new to The Little Botanical, but it has already become a firm favourite.

 This gorgeous plant does need slightly more specific care than many of our other plants, however don’t be scared, they aren’t too high-maintenance.
 Water once a week (keeping them moist but not soggy) and keep them away from heat sources like radiators or bright sunlight.
 They absolutely love humidity and so are great in your bathroom.
 Bathrooms are often a room that get overlooked when it comes to plants, so this is a great opportunity to add some greenery and calm to your morning grooming routine!
 If you do decide you want to move this plant outside, wait until the Autumn when the weather cools down and the rainfall goes up.